 “Yeah he is,” Jason agreed.

 “So the point I’m trying to make,” father continued, “is that no matter how high up the ladder someone is, no one is immune to incompetency.
-Some people just know how to present themselves well and that’s it.”
+Some people just know how to present themselves well, suck up to the right people, and that’s it.”

-“Yeah, I see what you’re saying, but I really think the people I’m working for are too smart for that,” Jason reassured.
-“They’re even bringing in some new investors, that can only mean things are looking up.
+“Yeah, I see what you’re saying, but I really think the people I’m working for are too smart for that,” Jason assured.
+“They’re even bringing in some new investors, and that can only mean things are looking up.
 Investors aren’t going to gamble their money on something with no future.”

 “Maybe so, but remember, we had a stock market crash just a couple of years ago,” father reminded.

-Jason tried to remember when that happened.
+Jason tried to remember the crash.
 “Seems like we’ve recovered.”

-“Okay, but remember,” father cautioned as he pointed to the Hubble telescope newspaper article again, “all it takes is a mistake at the top that trickles down and fucks it up for everyone else.
-And you know that none of the people who came up with this boondoggle will get fired.”
+“Sounds like you know what you’re doing, but remember,” father cautioned as he pointed to the Hubble telescope newspaper article again, “all it takes is a mistake at the top that trickles down and fucks it up for everyone else.
+And you know that none of the people who came up with this boondoggle are going to get fired.”

-“That’s where the job security is,” Jason said then headed out of the dining area.
-He walked down the hallway and entered his room.
+“That’s where the job security is,” Jason said, and they shared a laugh as he left the family room.
+He headed through the dining area, down the hallway, and entered his room.
 He closed the door, and the sound of the television and David talking became faint.
 He tossed his keys onto the nightstand, then sat on his bed and took off his shoes.
-He put on a compact disc and pressed the play button on his stereo.
+He looked at his collection of compact discs, picked one out, placed it in his CD player, and pressed the play button.
 He fell back onto his bed and the music permeated the room.
 He relaxed unhurriedly.

-“I think he’s in his room,” mother said.
+“I think he’s in his room,” mother answered.

 “I hear there’s going to be a huge party at Todd’s this weekend,” David said.